-Part 2: Clearing the Clutter of Your Support Workflow
+Part 2: Clearing the Clutter for Customer Support Processes

 Removing or altering support workflow clutter can have an immediate impact on how you interact with customers.